This post may contain affiliate links. Please read our disclosure policy.

-Roast the potatoes in the oven, stirring once halfway through cooking, until they are golden brown and crisp outside and tender inside, about 30 minutes.
+BAKE.
+Roast potatoes in the oven, stirring once halfway through cooking Cook until they are golden brown and crisp on the outside, and tender inside – about 30 minutes.

-Take out and serve on the side of your favorite meal.
-You can serve them by themselves or with other roasted veggies.
+ENJOY!
+Take out, serve on the side of your favorite meal.
+You can serve them by themselves, or with sheet pan Roasted Vegetables.

 Roasting red potatoes is not complex at all, but there are a few tips and tricks that help, especially when it comes to baking times and temps.

-If your oven is set at 450 degrees, then roast for about 20-25 minutes.
-Keep an eye on the potatoes and take them out when they are golden brown and crisp on the outside.
+- If your oven is set at 450°, then roast for about 20-25 minutes.
+Keep an eye on the potatoes, and take them out when they are golden brown, and crisp on the outside.

 - Crock Pot Ranch Chicken